OfficeDev/office-js-docs-pr/reference/requirement-sets/office-add-in-requirement-sets.md

 # Office common API requirement sets

-> [!IMPORTANT]
-> We no longer recommend that you create and use Access web apps and databases in SharePoint.
+> **Important**: We no longer recommend that you create and use Access web apps and databases in SharePoint.
 As an alternative, we recommend that you use [Microsoft PowerApps](https://powerapps.microsoft.com/) to build no-code business solutions for web and mobile devices.

 Requirement sets are named groups of API members.
 Office Add-ins use requirement sets specified in the manifest or use a runtime check to determine whether an Office host supports APIs that an add-in needs.
 For more information, see [Specify Office hosts and API requirements](../../docs/overview/specify-office-hosts-and-api-requirements.md).